sftpplus/sftpplus-docs/src/doc_source/operation-client/transfers.rst

     [transfers/6b775eec-f98b-4527-811f-fd8c5c71a028]
     schedule = 23:00-start, 01:00-stop

-For defining actions at different days throughout the week, you can add the name of the day before the time value.
+For defining actions on different days throughout the week, you can add the name of the day before the time value.
 To have a transfer started at 10:00, stopped at 14:00 every Monday, Wednesday, and Friday, use::